kulkarni-1983/kong-proxy-app/README.md

 ## KONG API Gateway

-- KONG Container is deployed deployed in DB-less mode.
+- KONG Container is deployed in DB-less mode.
 - The source of truth is the kong config file.
-- Routes the default path to test application
+- Routes the default path to test-application

 Chose DB-less mode, where each of the running container will have the same config file (Kong.yml).
-The main advantage are,
+The main advantages are,

 - Easy to automate end to end
 - Eliminates the need for DB overhead and configuration.